Pandæmonium (Paradise Lost)

-Pandæmonium (or Pandemonium in some versions of English) is the capital of Hell in John Milton's epic poem Paradise Lost.
+Pandæmonium (or Pandemonium in some English orthographies) is the capital of Hell in John Milton's epic poem Paradise Lost.

-The name stems from the Greek pan (παν), meaning 'all' or 'every', and daimónion (δαιμόνιον), a diminutive form meaning 'little spirit', 'little angel', or, as Christians interpreted it, 'little daemon', and later, 'demon'.
-Pandæmonium thus roughly translates as "All Demons"—but can also be interpreted as Pandemoneios (Παν-δαιμον-ειον), or 'all-demon-place'.
+The name stems from the Greek πᾶν, meaning 'all' or 'every,' and δαιμόνιον, a diminutive form meaning 'little spirit,' 'little angel,' or, as Christians interpreted it, 'little daemon', and later, 'demon.'
+Pandæmonium thus roughly translates as "All Demons" –but can also be interpreted as Pandemoneion (Πανδαιμονεῖον), or 'all-demon-place'–.

-John Milton invented the name in Paradise Lost (1667), as "A solemn Council forthwith to be held at Pandæmonium, the high Capitol, of Satan and his Peers" [Book I, Lines 754-756], which was built by the fallen angels at the suggestion of Mammon.
-It was designed by the architect Mulciber, who had been the designer of palaces in Heaven before his fall.
-(In Roman times, Mulciber was another name for the Roman god Vulcan.)
+John Milton invented the name in Paradise Lost (1667), as "A solemn Council forthwith to be held at Pandæmonium, the high Capitol, of Satan and his Peers" (1.754-756), which was built by the fallen angels at the suggestion of Mammon.
+It was designed by the architect Mulciber, who had been the designer of palaces in Heaven before his fall (In Roman times, Mulciber was another name for the Roman god Vulcan).
 Book II begins with the debate among the "Stygian Council" in the council-chamber of Pandæmonium.
-The demons built it in about an hour, but it far surpassed all human palaces or dwellings; it was probably quite small, however, as its spacious hall is described as being very crowded with the thronging swarm of demons, who were taller than any human man, until at a signal they were shrunk from their titanic size to less than "smallest dwarfs".
-It was also reputed to be made of solid gold.
+It is described as surpassing human achievements in architecture, greater even than the wonders found in Babylon or Egypt (1.717-718).
+The fallen angels are able to build in a few hours what would have taken human beings many ages (1.697-699).
+In Book 10, Satan returns to Hell and sits on the throne inside of Pandæmonium, where he witnesses the demons and himself transform into serpents (10.506-532).

+Architecture

+It has been theorized that the architecture of Pandæmonium was inspired by Roman constructions.
+Rebecca W. Smith proposes that, because Milton had frequent opportunities in Italy to see Roman architecture and because his descriptions of Pandæmonium are consistent with the observations about Rome made by contemporary travelers, he must have been inspired by the vast architecture of the recently-finished St. Peter’s Basilica.

+Other theories have also been proposed as to what civilizations inspired the architecture of Pandæmonium.
+Rodger Martin says that Milton's proximity to politics and his knowledge of the colonization of the Americas may have allowed him to take inspiration from the empires of South America, and that Tenochtitlan especially may have captured his interest as it had for other British colonizers.